 As an Amazon Associate I earn from qualifying purchases.

 Over the years, we have gone to great barbecue.
-This time great barbecue has come to us.
+This time great barbecue has come to us in the form of Lewis Barbecue.

 Fortunately, Charleston and we did not have to wait until late 2015 to enjoy Lewis’s BBQ.